February 21, 2019

 In the end we will have ten images by ten separate members announced as winners.

-Winners will be announced before February 15th.
+Winners will be announced in mid February each year.